G-Finocchio/ChemData/SHLasso-KMFM-paper/README.txt

 Information about running the code:

--Running "Final_resuts.R" and "Train_test_comparison.R" will produce the main results from the paper and the supplement of the paper.
+-Running "Data_analysis.R" and "Train_test_comparison.R" will produce the main results from the paper and the supplement of the paper.

 -We will report the running times for our model on an Intel(R) Core(TM) Ultra 7 155U 1.70 GHz.
 Training our hierarchical model from scratch on the entire data takes between 1 and 15 hours depending on the amount of regularization considering tolerance level for convergence between 5*10^(-2) and *10^(-3).
 The higher the regularization, the faster is the model due to the hierarchical constraints.
 Training the model on entire data for the final amount of penalization selected by AIC takes 3 hours (i.e., running time for "Data_Analysis.R").